 Keep VA informed of the enrollment status of veterans and other eligible persons.
-Report all enrollments and changes within 30 days, report only those classes that apply to the student degree plan, monitor student's grades to ensure he/she is making academic progress, monitor the student's conduct and report when a student is suspended or dismissed for unsatisfactory conduct.
+Report all enrollments and changes within 30 days, report only those classes that apply to the student degree plan, monitor student's grades to ensure

 Keep the State Approving Agency (SAA) informed of new programs and/or changes to current programs, changes to academic policies and/or procedures, changes of addresses, phone numbers, certifying officials, and report any other information required by the SAA.